PAYONE-GmbH/PCP-client-javascript-SDK/README.md

 - Ensure that all changes are committed to the `master` branch.
 - Navigate to the Actions tab on your GitHub repository and manually trigger the release action for the `master` branch.

-By following these steps, you can efficiently manage and streamline the release process for your client SDK.
+By following these steps, you can efficiently manage and streamline the release process for your client SDK, ensuring that the new release is published from the `master` branch while maintaining consistency and reliability.

 ## Minimum Supported Browser Versions